Handheld vs Blue Light 3D Scanner: Accuracy, Speed, and Best Applications

 • Batch quality verification

-Many buyers only look at one number, but industrial scanning accuracy usually includes several factors:
+Many buyers focus only on a single accuracy specification, but industrial 3D scanning accuracy usually includes several different performance factors.

-• Absolute accuracy – how close results are to the true dimension
+• Absolute accuracy – how closely measurement results match the true dimension

-• Repeatability – whether repeated scans give the same result
+• Repeatability – whether repeated scans generate stable results

-• Resolution – ability to capture fine detail
+• Resolution – ability to capture small features and edge details

 • Volumetric accuracy – performance across larger measurement areas